 It may take a lifestyle change.
 It may be temporary.
 While other habits may die and new habits become permanent.

 There are times and it very rarely happens, but learn when to pause debt snowball payments.
 This is something you don’t want to do.
 However, it may be necessary.
 That is why at Money Bliss we recommend to start with your emergency fund first.

 Have you decided which way to pay off debt is best for you?
 Learn more about the differences.
 Debt Snowball vs. Debt Avalanche

 Everyone’s debt free journey is different.
 It is filled with twists and turns.
 Ups and downs.
 Don’t get discouraged by those.

-Pick up our guide to help you navigate this thing called DEBT.
+Stick around and we will help you navigate this thing called DEBT.
 Or I like to call it…the Cash Flow Killer.